QuentinRa/blog.quentinra.dev/info/networking/protocols/index.md

 <hr class="sep-both">

-## ⚡ RCPBind - 111 (tcp/udp)
+## ⚡ RPC - 111 (tcp/udp)

 <div class="row row-cols-md-2"><div>

-From what I understood, `rcpbind` is a tcp/udp service that if running, can be used to find the port used by a protocol from a a protocol number.
+On RPC port, from what I understood, there is a tcp/udp service called `rpcbind` that if running, can be used to find the port used by a protocol from a protocol number.
 </div><div>
 </div></div>